Glen Campbell Says Final Goodbye with the Help of His Family and This “Adiós” Music VideoElizabeth Nelson

 Glen Campbell is well-known for his acting and musical talents, including the hit songs Rhinestone Cowboy, Gentle on My Mind, Wichita Lineman, and Galveston.
 But he hasn’t been performing for the last few years.

 Since his Alzheimer’s diagnosis in 2011, Glen Campbell’s health has been rapidly declining, leading him to stop performing in 2012.
-He is now in the final stages of the disease at the age of 81 and is living in a long-term care facility.
+He is now in the final stages of the disease at the age of 81 and is living in a long-term care facility in Nashville.
 But the people who love him knew he wanted to get back in the studio one more time.

 “Glen’s abilities to play, sing and remember songs began to rapidly decline after his diagnosis in 2011,” says his wife, Kim.
 “A feeling of urgency grew to get him into the studio one last time to capture what magic was left.
 It was now or never.”